Pennsylvania Humanities Council

 Pennsylvania Humanities Council (PHC) is a non-profit affiliate of the National Endowment for the Humanities based in Philadelphia, Pennsylvania.
 It is one of 56 state humanities councils founded in the wake of the National Foundation on the Arts and Humanities Act of 1965.
 The Executive Director is Laurie Zierer.

 History

-The earliest state councils were organized in 1971, when Pennsylvania’s council was founded with a start-up grant at the University of Pennsylvania.
+The earliest state councils were organized in 1971, when Pennsylvania’s council was founded with a start-up grant from the University of Pennsylvania.
 In 1980, the name Pennsylvania Humanities Council (PHC) was adopted and the organization settled in Philadelphia.

 In the early years, PHC's activity consisted almost exclusively of issuing grants to non-profit organizations with funds provided by NEH.
 During the 1980s and early 1990s, they incorporated staff-directed special projects and packaged programs.

 In 1994, PHC focused on expanding access to the humanities in Pennsylvania beyond groups traditionally interested in cultural events.
 They began to support local groups, working to build the programming capacity of small historical societies, museums, art centers, libraries, senior centers and community groups.